zowe/docs-site/docs/user-guide/mvd-configuration.md

 ### Enabling tracing for ZSS

-To increase logging for ZSS, you can assign a logging level (an integer value greater than zero) to one or more of the pre-defined logger names in the `server.json` file.
+To increase logging for ZSS, you can assign a logging level (an integer value greater than zero) to one or more of the pre-defined logger names in the `zowe.yaml` file for the ZSS component (*components.zss*).

 A higher value specifies greater verbosity.